-About PAC membership The Rogue Valley Metropolitan Planning Organization Public Advisory Council (PAC) makes recommendations on transportation planning issues to the RVMPO's Policy Committee.
+About PAC membership...
+The Rogue Valley Metropolitan Planning Organization Public Advisory Council (PAC) makes recommendations on transportation planning issues to the RVMPO's Policy Committee.
 PAC members are appointed by the Policy Committee to two-year terms, representing one of the RVMPO's regional areas of interest.
 The PAC has positions for both geographic and issue-specific interests.
 Appointments are based on an applicant's ability to represent one of the Geographic or Issue-Specific interests.

 - To represent one of the geographic areas listed below and illustrated on the attached RVMPO map, you must live, own property or operate a business within that area.
 You do not have to live within city limits.
 (Please refer to the RVMPO map, or call 664-6674 ext.
 360, for clarification.) - Issue-specific positions represent the freight industry, mass transit, low-income citizens, minorities, senior citizens, and public health.
 Low-income and minority representatives do not have to be low income, or a racial minority, but would advocate for the concerns of those communities.
 Special-interest representatives may live, own property, or operate a business anywhere within the RVMPO. - 1.
-Please indicate below the geographic area, \underline{or} special interest that you would represent.
+Please indicate below the geographic area, $\underline{or}$ special interest that you would represent.
 Select only one from the following list, section (A) or (B) below.

+A. Geographic Area (see Cit tizen Involvement Area map on the e last page):

 Ashland Central Point Eagle Point

 Jacksonville East Medford West Medford

 Phoenix Talent White City

-.
-Special Interest Area: Freight industry Low Income Citizens Mass Transit Minority
+B. Special Interest Area: Freight industry Mass Transit

-.
-Special Interest Area:
+Low Income Citizens Minority

 Senior Citizens Public Health

-(Continued on Next Page
+(Continued on Next Page)

-7 4

-What experience, interest, knowledge or qualifications would you bring to the Public isory Council?

-bory Council.

-Why do you want to become a member of the Public Advisory Council?
+2. What experience, interest, knowledge or qualifications would you bring to the Public Advisory Council?
+3. Why do you want to become a member of the Public Advisory Council?
+Signature Date

-nature

-e

 Thank You!